Please note: This post contains affiliate links.

 Here’s a peak at what your women will experience:

 The three days of homework with the optional Friendship Challenge are manageable when moms may be juggling children at home all day, summer camps, pool dates, etc.

-Expect rich small group discussion.
+Expect rich small group discussions.
 I would most definitely divide a bigger group into smaller groups of 7 or 8 to allow every woman the opportunity to share.
-The discussion questions provided in the leaders guide in the back make it easy for your facilitators to prepare.
+The discussion questions provided in the leader’s guide in the back make it easy for your facilitators to prepare.
 While you could watch the video and discuss the questions within an hour, I’d recommend scheduling your study for an hour and a half if you can.

 As women’s ministry leaders, God has placed us in a position where we can challenge our women and ourselves to embrace interruptions and make time, as Jesus did for relationships.

 Invite your women to:

 - Debunk the myth of effortless friendships

 - Stop running from friendship and find the courage to connect